salesforcecli/plugin-data/messages/record.get.md

 This command retrieves a record from Salesforce objects by default.
 Use the --use-tooling-api flag to retrieve from a Tooling API object.

-# flags.sobject
+# flags.sobject.summary

 API name of the Salesforce or Tooling API object that you're retrieving a record from.

-# flags.recordId
+# flags.record-id.summary

 ID of the record you’re retrieving.

-# flags.where
+# flags.where.summary

 List of <fieldName>=<value> pairs that identify the record you want to display.

-# flags.useToolingApi
+# flags.useToolingApi.summary

 Use Tooling API so you can retrieve a record from a Tooling API object.